Nourish Shake

 Plus, your genetics have been shown to play a big role in whether your body is predisposed to weight gain or weight loss [4].
 Your genetics have the power to influence your appetite, your food cravings and even your ability to feel full between meals.
 For some people, their genetics account for up to 80 per cent of their predisposition to become overweight [4].

-With that in mind, it's important to remember that your metabolism and metabolic rate isn't the only thing determining your weight management.
+With that in mind, it's important to remember that your metabolism and metabolic rate aren't the only things determining your weight management.

 Unfortunately, most of the research points to no.

-Over there years, there have been stacks of foods, drinks and fancy diet products that were claimed to increase your metabolism (from chilli pepper to coffee and even radical crash diets).
+Over the years, there have been stacks of foods, drinks, and fancy diet products that were claimed to increase your metabolism (from chilli pepper to coffee and even radical crash diets).
 However, there is little scientific evidence to back up these claims.

-Some research has shown the benefits of exercise in increasing your body's lean muscle mass (which can help your body burn more calories).
-While there's little evidence to suggest an increase in exercise changes your metabolic rate, it's clear that increasing your daily movement can help you to burn more energy.
+There is research that has shown the benefits of exercise in increasing your body's lean muscle mass (which can help your body burn more calories).
+While there's little evidence to suggest that an increase in exercise changes your metabolic rate, it's clear that increasing your daily movement can help you burn more energy.

 Your metabolism plays an important role in your body's composition and your ability to lose weight [5].
-It's clear that your basal metabolic rate is what is largely accountable for how much energy your body needs.
+Your basal metabolic rate is what is largely accountable for how much energy your body needs.

-If you're looking to lose weight or prevent weight gain, knowing how much energy you should be consuming on a daily basis can help you hit your weight goals.
+If you're looking to lose weight or prevent weight gain, knowing how much energy you should be consuming daily can help you hit your weight goals.

 This is where Juniper's Nourish Shakes can come in handy.
-The Nourish Shakes are packed with high-quality ingredients with the nutritional benefits of a balanced meal.
-In fact, one shake contains 20 vitamins and minerals and contains more than 40 per cent of your daily vitamin needs for immunity and overall health.
+The Nourish Shakes are packed with high-quality ingredients, with the nutritional benefits of a balanced meal.

 Research has shown that age is a key factor in how efficiently our metabolism works.
 As you progress in life, your metabolism slows down, which can increase your chance of weight gain [6].